Boating Officer – South Georgia

 - Advise the Station Leader and Government Officers on safety issues associated with boating operations.

 - Carry out regular planned maintenance on diesel engines, outboard engines, Hamilton jet drives and checks on boat comms equipment.

 - Carry out minor and major repair work on the boats.
 This may include various mechanical and electrical repairs on the boat engines and systems, glass fibre hulls and sponson repairs.

 - Instruct and train other station staff through a defined training syllabus.
-This will be through a series of theoretical and practical exercises including launch & recovery, boat handling skills, seamanship, search & rescue techniques and navigation using GPS, chart plotter and radar.
+This will be through a series of theoretical and practical exercises including launch and recovery, boat handling skills, seamanship, search and rescue techniques and navigation using GPS, chart plotter and radar.